rymon23/ai-fitness-dash/README.md

 ## Functionality & MVP

-  users can:

-  -guess on a breed generation
-  -adjust population size

-  -adjust the genetic algorithm:

-    -gene mutation amount
-    -gene mutation percent

-  A modal will display the rules of the game
+  A modal will initially display with a description of the game and slider settings Users can:
-  A project README will be included
+  * adjust population size
+  * adjust generation trial time
+  * adjust the genetic algorithm:
+    - Fittness selection percent
+    - Gene mutation chance

 ## Wireframes

 The content for the game will constist of a single screen displaying the rendered map, a game controls modal, with the adjustable options referenced under Functionality and MVP.
 In addition, there will be an About modal, displaying the rules and linking to Github.
 A timer will display in the top center of the game screen. and the current generation will be displayed in the top left.
 A start button will prompt the player to guess a number (perhaps a min and max) before generating the first batch of NPCs.
 A restart button will allow the player to start over.

 ## Technologies
--Vanilla JavaScript for game logic, classes and genetic algorithm -HTML5 Canvas for rendering the map and game objects -CSS3 for page styling
+* Vanilla JavaScript for game logic, classes and genetic algorithm
+* HTML5 Canvas for rendering the map and game objects
+* CSS3 for page styling
--Webpack to bundle files
+* Webpack to bundle files

 ## Development Timeline